likvidera/Documentation/CTF/mirc2077/README.md

 ```
 A built-in named `sect` was added to the TypedArray object.
 Calling this function will set the TypedArray and it's backing-buffer size to 31337.
 However, it will not reallocate the backing-buffer.

-Therefore, if you allocate a TypedArray of a size less than 31337 and you use the `sect` built-in you'll be able to read and write out-of-bounds in the heap-memory.
+Therefore, if you allocate a TypedArray of a size less than 31337 and you call the `sect` built-in on it, you'll be able to read and write out-of-bounds in the heap-memory.

 With this limited out-of-bounds read/write primitive we can then find a suitable object in the heap to corrupt and create a fully controlled read/write-what-anywhere primitive.